Cosmological Correlators in Gauge Theory and Gravity from EAdS: Scalar QED

 \section{Scalar QED}

-In the following sections we apply the prescription outlined at the end of section \ref{sec::SKEAdS} to recast late-time correlators in specific theories of gauge bosons and gravitons in terms of Witten diagrams in EAdS.
+In the following sections we apply the prescription outlined in the previous sections to recast late-time correlators in specific theories of gauge bosons and gravitons in terms of Witten diagrams in EAdS.